Leon Fager by Mike Hudak

 Leon Fager

-An early interest in hunting and fishing led native Arizonan, Leon Fager, to pursue a career in natural resource management.
-Mr. Fager earned a bachelor of science degree in range and wildlife management at the University of Arizona in 1965 before joining the Nevada Game and Fish Department as a wildlife biologist.
-After subsequent employment with the US Soil Conservation Service he joined the US Forest Service in 1976 as a wildlife biologist on Arizona’s Apache-Sitgreaves National Forest.
-Mr. Fager transferred to the Black Hills National Forest (South Dakota) in 1978 and subsequently completed a master of science degree in public land policy at Michigan State University.
+An early interest in hunting and fishing inspired Leon Fager to earn a bachelor of science degree in range and wildlife management at the University of Arizona.
+Upon graduating in 1965, he joined the Nevada Game and Fish Department as a wildlife biologist.
+After subsequent employment with the US Soil Conservation Service, he joined the US Forest Service in 1976 as a wildlife biologist on Arizona’s Apache-Sitgreaves National Forest.
+Mr. Fager transferred to the Black Hills National Forest (South Dakota) in 1978, later earning a master of science degree in public land policy at Michigan State University.
 Mr. Fager went on to serve in the Rocky Mountain Region as a regional fisheries biologist, and in the Southwest Region as a wildlife program manager and then as the endangered species program manager.
 He retired from the Forest Service in December 1997.

-Leon Fager tells how decades of livestock grazing in forests of the American West have disrupted natural fire patterns and, as a result, have changed the very structure of the forests in ways that make them more prone to catastrophic fires.
+In this video, Leon Fager explains how decades of livestock grazing in forests of the American West have disrupted natural fire patterns and, as a result, have changed the very structure of the forests in ways that make them more prone to catastrophic fires.